DataDog/datadog-ci/src/commands/dora/README.md

     --git-commit-sha 102836a25f5477e571c73d489b3f0f183687068e
 ```

-- `--service` (or `DD_SERVICE`) and `--started-at` are always required and `--git-repository-url` and `--git-commit-sha` are necessary for Change Lead Time.
+`--service` (or `DD_SERVICE`) and `--started-at` are always required and `--git-repository-url` and `--git-commit-sha` are necessary for Change Lead Time.

 - `--service` (default: `DD_SERVICE` env var) should be set as the name of the service that was deployed.
 - `--env` (default: `DD_ENV` env var) is a string that represents the environment that was targeted by the deployment.
 - `--started-at` (required) is the timestamp in Unix seconds or ISO8601 when the deployment started.
 - `--finished-at` (default: current timestamp) is the timestamp in Unix seconds or ISO8601 when the deployment finished.
-- `--git-repository-url` is a string with the repository URL to retrieve git metadata from.
+- `--git-repository-url` is a string with the repository URL for the deployed service.
 If this is missing, the URL is retrieved from the local git repository.
 - `--git-commit-sha` is a string with the git commit SHA that has been deployed.
 If this is missing, the current HEAD is retrieved from the local git repository.
-- `--skip-git` (default: `false`): Set to `true` if you do not want to provide git info.
-Change Lead Time does not work without git info.
+- `--skip-git` (default: `false`): Disables sending git URL and SHA.
+Change Lead Time will not be available
 - `--dry-run` (default: `false`): It runs the command without actually sending the event.
 All other checks are still performed.